psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Following the relating of the ale, Abraham Elder's response to the story, as narrator, is then provided:

-> " Pray, Mr. Winterblossom," said I, when he had concluded his tale, " what do you consider this story to be ? for it can hardly be supposed really to have happened in the manner you relate it.
-Do you suppose it to be the invention of some story-teller — a mere fable ? — or do you think it was founded upon some event that occurred at Newtown ?"
+> " Pray, Mr. Winterblossom," said I, when he had concluded his tale, " what do you consider this story to be? for it can hardly be supposed really to have happened in the manner you relate it.
+Do you suppose it to be the invention of some story-teller — a mere fable? — or do you think it was founded upon some event that occurred at Newtown ?"

 The antiquary then begins to describe his own theories onto the historical accuracy, or otherwise, of the story:

 > " I do not think that anything of the sort ever happened at Franchville, nor do I consider it to be the invention of a story-teller."
 >
-> " That I do not understand," said I ; " it must either have happened, or it must have been invented."
+> " That I do not understand," said I; " it must either have happened, or it must have been invented."

 Elder then nudges us into believing that it is the opinion of this "true" antiquary that the story has a long, traditional, history on the island.

-> " Not so hasty — not so hasty," replied the antiquary, rubbing his spectacles ; " I con- sider it to be one of the ancient popular tales that were told and believed by the old inhabitants of Franchville.
-Now the popular tales, or, as we may call them, the mythology of a country, are properly neither the history of what took place there, nor mere inventions ; but they are the traditions of the ancestors of the inhabitants, before they settled in their present possessions.
+> " Not so hasty — not so hasty," replied the antiquary, rubbing his spectacles; " I con- sider it to be one of the ancient popular tales that were told and believed by the old inhabitants of Franchville.
+Now the popular tales, or, as we may call them, the mythology of a country, are properly neither the history of what took place there, nor mere inventions; but they are the traditions of the ancestors of the inhabitants, before they settled in their present possessions.

 According to the anqiuarian, the original roots of the story may, however, go back further still:

 > " Those stories that have their parallel traditions preserved in very distant and different countries, are traditions handed down from the earliest periods of the world; and relate generally to Noah and the flood, or to the events that took place at Babel before the scattering abroad of nations.
 Of this description are the Druidical traditions of Delan, — Deucalion, Saturn, and Janus `[Janus was represented by the Romans as having two faces — the meaning of which is, that he looked back to the antediluvian world, and forward to the postdiluvian.
-His temple was shut in time of peace, and open in time of war ; which means that whilst men and animals remained in the ark they lived in peace with one another, but after the door was opened they fought and quarrelled as they did before they entered into it.]` of the Greeks and Romans, relating to Noah.
+His temple was shut in time of peace, and open in time of war; which means that whilst men and animals remained in the ark they lived in peace with one another, but after the door was opened they fought and quarrelled as they did before they entered into it.]` of the Greeks and Romans, relating to Noah.

 *In another storynote, [__On the Trail of the Sin-Eater__](https://psychemedia.github.io/sin-eater-resources/_decameron_other_missed_opportunities.html#joseph-downes-the-mountain-decameron-1836), I note a work from 1836, Joseph Downes' "The Mountain Decameron", that apparently collects local observations made whilst on a tour of rural byeways, that involved more substantial and fundamental creative input on the part of the author than simple artistic or poetic license, and from which one account, at least — that of the sin-eater —  came to be cited in later years as a __historical__ account.*